sbt/sbt/src/sphinx/Howto/generatefiles.rst

    resourceGenerators in Compile += <your Task[Seq[File]] here>

-A resource generation task should generate resources in a subdirectory of `resourceManaged` and return a sequence of files generated.
-The key to add the task to is called `resourceGenerators`.
+A resource generation task should generate resources in a subdirectory of :key:`resourceManaged` and return a sequence of files generated.
+The key to add the task to is called :key:`resourceGenerators`.
 It should be scoped according to whether the generated files are main (`Compile`) or test (`Test`) resources.
 This basic structure looks like:

 ::